Richard Branson: Humanitarian initiatives

-In the late 1990s, Branson and musician Peter Gabriel discussed with Nelson Mandela their idea of a small group of leaders working to solve difficult global conflicts.
-On 18 July 2007, in Johannesburg, South Africa, Mandela announced the formation of a new group, The Elders.
+In the late 1990s, Branson and the musician Peter Gabriel discussed with Nelson Mandela their idea of a small group of leaders working to solve difficult global conflicts.
+On 18 July 2007 in Johannesburg, South Africa, Mandela announced the formation of a new group, The Elders.
 Kofi Annan served as Chair of The Elders and Gro Harlem Brundtland as deputy chair.
 The Elders is funded by a group of donors, including Branson and Gabriel.

 In 1999, Branson became a founding sponsor of the International Centre for Missing & Exploited Children ("ICMEC"), the goal of which is to help find missing children, and to stop the exploitation of children, as his mother Eve became a founding member of ICMEC's board of directors.

-Through the Carbon War Room, founded in 2009, the entrepreneur sought solutions for global warming and the energy crisis.
+Through the Carbon War Room, founded in 2009, Branson sought solutions for global warming and the energy crisis.
 "We all have a part to play, but I believe entrepreneurs will have a really significant role to play in bringing investment and commercial skills to help develop the new technologies needed to grow a post-carbon economy", he said in his interview with Vision.
-Through Carbon War Room initiative he has focused efforts on finding sustainable alternatives for three industry sectors: shipping, energy efficiency and aviation and renewable jet fuels.
+Through the Carbon War Room he has focused efforts on finding sustainable alternatives for three industry sectors: shipping, energy efficiency and aviation and renewable jet fuels.

 He also launched Virgin Startup, an official delivery partner for the UK's Start Up Loans programme.
 Through this new organisation, he provided loans to entrepreneurs between the ages of 18 and 30 UK-wide.
 A pilot of the scheme, which ran over 11 months, injected £600,000 into 100 businesses.

 Branson's other work in South Africa includes the Branson School of Entrepreneurship, set up in 2005 as a partnership between Virgin Unite, the non-profit foundation of Virgin, and entrepreneur Taddy Blecher, the founder of CIDA City Campus, a university in Johannesburg.
 The school aims to improve economic growth in South Africa by supporting start-ups and micro-enterprises with skills, mentors, services, networks and finance arrangements.
-Fundraising activity to support the school is achieved by The Sunday Times Fast Track 100, sponsored by Virgin Group, at its yearly event, where places to join Richard Branson on trips to South Africa to provide coaching and mentoring to students are auctioned to attendees.
-In 2009, Jason Luckhurst and Boyd Kershaw of Practicus, Martin Ainscough of the Ainscough Group and Matthew Riley of Daisy Communications helped raise £150,000 through the auction.
+Fundraising activity to support the school is achieved by The Sunday Times Fast Track 100, sponsored by Virgin Group, at its yearly event, where places to join Branson on trips to South Africa to provide coaching and mentoring to students are auctioned to attendees.
+In 2009 Jason Luckhurst and Boyd Kershaw of Practicus, Martin Ainscough of the Ainscough Group and Matthew Riley of Daisy Communications helped to raise £150,000 through the auction.